 If you choose concrete then this can be hard work, however, provided you do the job properly will have a long lasting base for your new shed.
 You initially need to clear the area of any vegetation and grass where the shed is to go.
 You will need some shuttering, essentially some timber planks about 6″ x 1″ in size.
 You then need to fix these into place around the perimeter of the shed by digging into the ground slightly and anchoring the boards into place with timber wedges.

-You will need to know the size of your new garden shed and this is important.
+You will need to know the size of your new garden building or maybe your log cabin and this is important.
 Many people (so-called experts) will tell you to make the base 6 inches larger than your proposed shed.
 This is bad advice as this will allow rain to fall onto the concrete and possibly run under the shed making the floor joists wet.
 By making the concrete base the same size as the shed this will stop this from happening.
 Also, the top of the concrete should be 1-2″ above the surrounding ground level and this will also help to keep the floor dry, even if you get standing water in your garden.

 If it is a small garden shed you could hire a concrete mixer and mix the concrete by hand, or you can have the concrete delivered by companies such as Mix-A-Mate who will mix the exact amount of concrete on site so you have no waste to worry about